cosmos/cosmos-sdk/docs/spec/staking/valset-changes.md

 Validators are penalized for failing to be included in the LastCommit for some number of blocks by being automatically unbonded.

-The following information is stored with each validator candidate, and is only non-zero if the candidate becomes an active validator:
+The following information is stored with each validator, and is only non-zero if the validator becomes an active validator:

 ```go
 type ValidatorSigningInfo struct {